 The RIT will provide strategic leadership and local knowledge to form a broad community of civil society support groups working across institutional and political boundaries to achieve the conservation objectives outlined in the ecosystem profile and promote the resilience, or adaptive management capacity, of CSOs over the long term.
+The RIT will seek opportunities to include civil society groups from hotspot in Venezuela in capacity building and networking efforts, particularly in virtual efforts.
 The main functions and specific activities of the team will be based on the approved terms of reference.
 The main functions of the team will be: